 You say you want a revolution, but be careful what you wish for

+Dr Steven Ekovich, associate professor of political science and history at the American university of Paris, thinks it is unlikely in the short term to overthrow the current political regime in Egypt, as with other countries in this region.
+Tunisia in this regard seems a unique case as it is a very small and educated country.
+“If any country, any people can move to a moderate, liberal democracy, then Tunisians can do it”, believes Ekovich.
 Commenting on the US Secretary’s of State recent rhetoric, Elkovich expects the US to continue encouraging Egypt to move to democracy, but the impact is dubious.
 “That will lead to a break-down of the government and chaos.
 That might even provide the possibility for, for example, the Muslim Brotherhood or other extremists to take power in Egypt,” Ekovich says.

 ”People leading Middle East riots coached in US”